 Formation of the Joint Venture.
-Under the formation agreement, CCA Investment Corp. contributed \$250.0 million in cash and approximately 15.6 million shares of our common stock (valued at \$197.0 million) to the joint venture.
-Bell Atlantic and its affiliates transferred approximately 1,458 towers (56 of which are under construction) along with related assets and liabilities to the joint venture.
+Pursuant to the formation agreement, CCAIC contributed \$250.0 million in cash and approximately 15.6 million shares of our common stock (valued at \$197.0 million) to the joint venture.
+Bell Atlantic and its affiliates transferred approximately 1,459 (56 of which are under construction) towers along with related assets and liabilities to the joint venture.
 The joint venture borrowed \$180.0 million under a committed \$250.0 million revolving credit facility and made a \$380.0 million cash distribution to Bell Atlantic.
-Bell Atlantic also received certain registration rights relating to the shares contributed to the joint venture.

-Concurrently with the formation of the joint venture, Bell Atlantic and the joint venture entered into an agreement for the joint venture to build new towers for Bell Atlantic, or a master build-to-suit agreement, and a global lease under which Bell Atlantic will lease space on the joint venture's towers.
+Concurrently with the formation of the joint venture, Bell Atlantic and the joint venture entered into a master build-to-suit agreement, a global lease and a transitional services agreement and we entered into a services agreement with the joint venture.

 Terms and Conditions.
-In connection with its contribution of assets and liabilities to the joint venture, Bell Atlantic made representations and warranties to the joint venture concerning the contributed assets and liabilities.
-In general, the joint venture will have until June 30, 2000, to raise any claims for indemnification for breaches of the representations and warranties by Bell Atlantic.
+In connection with its contribution of assets and liabilities to the joint venture, Bell Atlantic made certain representations and warranties to the joint venture concerning the contributed assets and liabilities.
+In general, the joint venture will have until June 30, 2000 to raise any claims for indemnification for breaches of the representations and warranties by Bell Atlantic.
 However, Bell Atlantic's indemnification obligations are subject to a number of significant limitations including a per occurrence deductible of \$25,000, an aggregate deductible of \$7.5 million and an absolute cap of \$195.0 million.